villekf/OMEGA-doc/docs/source/corrections.rst

 that the original size is divided by this value, i.e. the resolution is 1/4 of the original and the voxel size four times larger.
 The default extended FOV extension length is 40% (0.4) of the original size per side.
 With 1/4 scale, this is essentially reduced to 10% increase in voxel count.
 You can adjust this manually with ``options.eFOVLength``.
 With multi-resolution volumes, the mask image and regularization are only used for the main volume!

 See https://doi.org/10.1088/1361-6560/aa52b8 for details on the multi-resolution method.
-Note that the OMEGA implementation does not exactly match the paper.
+Note that the OMEGA implementation does not match the paper.

 See https://dx.doi.org/10.1118/1.1776673 for another example of projection extrapolation.